ready4-dev/ready4web/content/en/docs/Tutorials/Use-Models/Authoring-Data/Ingest/index.en.md

 <div class="highlight">

-<pre class='chroma'><code class='language-r' data-lang='r'><span><span class='c'>#&gt; [1] "Synthetic (fake) population of young people with EQ-5D item responses, psychological distress and well-being and demographic variables.
-NOTE: This dataset was generated purely for the purposes of demonstrating generalised applications of utility scoring and utility mapping algorithms that we developed.
-It is not in any meaningful way representative of the likely true population distributions of its included variables.
-For this reason, it cannot be used as an input for any model designed to inform decision making."</span></span>
+<pre class='chroma'><code class='language-r' data-lang='r'><span><span class='c'>#&gt; [1] "A synthetic (fake) dataset representing clients in an Australian primary youth mental health service.
+This dataset was generated from parameter values derived from a sample of 1107 clients of headspace services using a script that is also included in this dataset.
+The purpose of this synthetic dataset was to allow the replication code for a utility mapping study (see: https://doi.org/10.1101/2021.07.07.21260129) to be run by those lacking access to the original dataset.
+The dataset may also have some limited value as an input dataset for purely exploratory studies in simulation studies of headspace clients, as its source dataset was reasonably representative of the headpace client population.
+However, it should be noted that the algorithm that generated this dataset only captures aspects of the joint distributions of the psychological and health utility measures.
+Other sample characteristic variables (age, gender, etc) are only representative of the source dataset when considered in isolation, rather than jointly."</span></span>
 <span></span></code></pre>

 </div>